Startup and product initialisation

 able to obtain the constructor callable.

-There is also a fallback __getattr__()
+There is also a fallback __getattr__() implementation in the base

-class, which will inspect the _m
+FactoryDispatcher class, which will inspect the _m attribute on the

 product package for an appropriate constructor, and is also able to obtain

-constructor information from a persistent Product
+constructor information from a persistent Product instance (from

-if there was one.
+Control_Panel if there was one.
 This supports a (legacy) approach where

-instead of calling registerClass()
+instead of calling registerClass() to register constructors, constructors

 are set in a dict called``_m`` at the root of the product.